 Bodine School is the only school in Tennessee that is solely committed to teaching children with dyslexia and other reading-related learning differences to read and succeed.

-Boling Center for Developmental Disabilities
+UTHSC Center on Developmental Disabilities

 Cerebral Palsy Group